 The 2022 research cited above also outlines several factors that can support a healthy family dynamic.
 Some of these include:

-Clear communication: When everyone in the family feels safe and comfortable sharing their thoughts and feelings openly, members are more likely to feel seen, cared for, and like an important part of the unit.
+When everyone in the family feels safe and comfortable expressing their thoughts and feelings openly, some are more likely to feel seen, cared for, and like an important part of the unit.
 Conflict resolution also typically becomes easier.

-Role reciprocity: In contrast to families with inappropriate boundaries, the members of those with this kind of reciprocity have reasonable expectations and responsibilities that are appropriate for their roles (i.e., parent versus child).
-They also have the security of mutual support amongst those in their family.
+In contrast to families with inappropriate boundaries, those with this kind of reciprocity have reasonable expectations and responsibilities that are appropriate for their roles (i.e., parent versus child).
+They also have the certainty of mutual support amongst those in their family.

-Mutuality: This term refers to “a shared feeling of cohesion and warmth,” according to the research previously cited.
+This term refers to “a common feeling of cohesion and warmth,” according to the research previously cited.
 It was identified as the strongest contributing factor to a healthy family dynamic.

 A healthy family dynamic can take different forms.
-In general, it simply means that all members feel loved, included, and supported, and that communication and conflict resolution are done together, sincerely, and without excessive tension, anger, or upset.
+In general, it simply means that all feel loved, included, and supported and that communication and conflict resolution are done together, sincerely, and without excessive tension, anger, or upset.

 If your current family dynamic has room for improvement, there are some strategies you can try to help make it healthier.

-Learn to listen: Active listening is an important part of healthy communication patterns, upon which relationships of all types are generally built.
-Being open to hearing all sides of a conflict, taking an interest in the lives of your family members, and hearing their opinions or needs even if you disagree can all be forms of good listening.
+Active listening is an important part of healthy communication patterns, upon which relationships of all types are generally built.
+Being open to hearing all sides of a conflict, taking an interest in the lives of your family, and hearing their opinions or needs even if you disagree can all be forms of good listening.

-Forgive: Past conflicts can be held onto within families for years or even generations.
+Past conflicts can be held onto within families for years or even generations.
 Communicating and working toward forgiveness will often be the first step toward developing healthier family connections.
-Working with a therapist may help members untangle issues like these.
+Working with a therapist may help families untangle issues like these.

-Celebrate uniqueness: Some families experience problems that stem from comparing one child or parent to another or holding unrealistic expectations about each other.
-Recognizing the uniqueness and diversity of each family member and appreciating what they bring to the table can help combat this.
+Some families experience problems that stem from comparing one child or parent to another or holding unrealistic expectations about each other.
+Recognizing the uniqueness and diversity of each individual in the family and appreciating what they bring to the table can help combat this.

-Show affection: There may be healing to be done before this is possible in some families, but showing affection to all members—especially between parents and children—can be an important part of a healthy dynamic.
-Learning the love languages of your family members may help.
+There may be healing to be done before this is possible in some families, but showing affection to all—especially between parents and children—can be an important part of a healthy dynamic.
+Learning the love languages of your family may help.

-Set boundaries: It can be difficult, especially if others in your family don’t do this or if there were blurred or absent boundaries in childhood.
-However, clearly communicating your own needs and limits and enforcing them with family members can be a highly effective way to either repair relationships or protect yourself from the unhealthy influence of family members who won’t change.
+It can be difficult, especially if others in your family don’t do this or if there were blurred or absent boundaries in childhood.
+However, clearly communicating your own needs and limits and enforcing them with family can be a highly effective way to either repair relationships or protect yourself from the unhealthy influence of individuals in the family who won’t change.